hashicorp/consul/website/source/docs/upgrading.html.md

 1. On each node, install version B of Consul.

-2. Shut down version A, and start version B with the `-protocol=PREVIOUS` flag, where "PREVIOUS" is the protocol version of version A (which can be discovered by running `consul -v` or `consul members`).
+2. One server at a time, shut down version A, and start version B with the `-protocol=PREVIOUS` flag, where "PREVIOUS" is the protocol version of version A (which can be discovered by running `consul -v` or `consul members`).
+Wait until the server is healthy and has rejoined the cluster before moving on to the next server.

-3. Once all nodes are running version B, go through every node and restart the version B agent _without_ the `-protocol` flag.
+3. Once all nodes are running version B, go through every node and restart the version B agent _without_ the `-protocol` flag, again wait for each server to rejoin the cluster before continuing.

 4. Done!
 You're now running the latest Consul agent speaking the latest protocol.
    You can verify this is the case by running `consul members` to